Healthcare Associated Infections: The Patient & Physician's Guide

 • Environmental cleaning: Regular cleaning and disinfecting of patient areas may lower the rates of HAIs, studies have shown.
 That includes cleaning floors, beds, doorknobs, and other surfaces.

 • Improving antibiotic practices: About 30% of the antibiotics prescribed in U.S. hospitals are unnecessary or suboptimal.
 Since the misuse of antibiotics allows bacteria to become resistant to the drugs, hospitals may create programs to improve prescribing.
+The proper use and monitoring of antimicrobial agents can also help prevent hospital-acquired infections and manage antibiotic-resistant pathogens.

 • Patient and family education: Healthcare facilities can educate patients and their families about the importance of good hand hygiene while receiving treatment and the warning signs of an infection.